-- The reason(s) for the suspension or permanent exclusion - The length of the suspension or, for a permanent exclusion, the fact that it is permanent. - The parents'/guardian's right to make representations about the suspension or permanent exclusion to the Academy Governing Body and, where the pupil is attending alongside parents, how they may be involved in this. - How any representations should be made - Where there is a legal requirement for the Academy Governing Body to hold a meeting to consider the reinstatement of a pupil, the parents'/guardian's right to attend the meeting, be represented at the meeting (at their own expense) and bring a friend. - The parents'/guardian's right to request that the meetings be held remotely, and how and to whom they should make this request.
+- The reason(s) for the suspension or permanent exclusion - The length of a suspension or, for a permanent exclusion, the fact that it is permanent - Information about parents' right to make representations and how these should be made about the suspension or permanent exclusion to the Academy Governing Body - How the pupil may be involved in this; and - Where there is a legal requirement for the Academy Governing Body to meet to consider the reinstatement of a pupil, and that parents have a right to attend a meeting, be represented at a meeting (at their own expense) and to bring a friend.

-If the pupil is of compulsory school age, the headteacher will also notify parents without delay and by the end of the afternoon session on the first day their child is suspended or permanently excluded, that:
+The Headteacher will also notify parents without delay and by the end of the afternoon session on the first day their child is suspended or permanently excluded, that:

-- For the first 5 school days of an exclusion (or until the start date of any alternative provision or the end of the suspension, where this is earlier), the parents are legally required to ensure that their child is not present in a public place during school hours without a good reason.
-This will include specifying on which days this duty applies. - Parents may be given a fixed penalty notice or prosecuted if they fail to do this. - If alternative provision is being arranged, the following information will be included, if possible: - \circ $\;$ The start date for any provision of full-time education that has been arranged. - The start and finish times of any such provision, including the times for morning and afternoon sessions, where relevant - The address at which the provision will take place. - \circ $\,$ Any information the pupil needs in order to identify the person they should report to on the first day.
+- For the first 5 days of a suspension or exclusion (or until the start date of any alternative provision or the end of the suspension, where this is earlier), the parents are legally required to ensure that their child is not present in a public place during academy hours without a good reason.
+This will include specifying on which days this duty applies - Parents may be given a fixed penalty notice or prosecuted if they fail to do this

+If alternative provision is being arranged, the following information will be included when notifying parents of a suspension or permanent exclusion:

+- The start date for any provision of full-time education that has been arranged - The start and finish times of any such provision, including the times for morning and afternoon sessions, where relevant - The address at which the provision will take place - Any information required by the pupil to identify the person they should report to on the first day.